 Help K-12 Students Learn About Earth from Home

-We at the UCAR Center for Science Education (working from our home offices) put together this collection of UCAR K-12 educational resources to support teachers with distance learning and families who are doing their own instruction about weather, climate, air quality, the Sun and space weather, and other Earth science topics.
+Our team put together this collection of UCAR K-12 educational resources to support teachers, families, and anyone who is teaching outside the traditional classroom about weather, climate, air quality, space weather, and other Earth science topics.

 The links below highlight educational games and simulations, videos, short articles, and online books about Earth and atmospheric science.
 There are also links to citizen science projects and classroom activities that will work well for K-12 students learning from home.